wyc0605/snake/README.md

-# snake
+# SNAKE
-a game run on ubuntu
+a game run on ubuntu,just it.